The Road to Trust: Building Enclaves within Confidential VMs: Introduction

-To facilitate the protection of existing applications, \sysname prioritizes compatibility with Intel SGX.
-This involves simulating SGX leaf functions to manage the entire life cycle of enclaves, including creation, memory management, teardown, and context switches.
-Furthermore, we have successfully ported the Intel SGX SDK~\cite{sgxsdk} and the Rust SGX SDK~\cite{wang2019towards} to the \sysname framework, allowing for smooth integration of existing SGX toolchains and applications.
+We implemented \sysname on top of AMD's Linux Secure VM Service Module (SVSM) framework~\cite{svsmgithub}, without necessitating any modifications of the host software, such as KVM.
+Furthermore, we have successfully ported the Intel SGX SDK~\cite{sgxsdk}, the Rust SGX SDK~\cite{wang2019towards} as well as the Occlum library OS~\cite{shen2020occlum} to the \sysname framework, allowing for smooth integration of existing SGX toolchains and applications.
+In addition, we have implemented the HotCalls~\cite{weisse2017regaining} optimization in Occlum, which allows specific OCALLs to be handled asynchronously within the enclave without exiting it.
+This optimization has led to improved performance for applications running on Occlum without requiring any modifications to their source code.
+Unlike vSGX, we stress that \textit{full binary compatibility with SGX is a non-goal of our paper}.

-We have implemented \sysname on top of AMD's Linux Secure VM Service Module (SVSM) framework~\cite{svsm2022spec,svsmgithub}, without necessitating any modifications of the host software, such as KVM.
-We conducted a series of benchmarking tests on commercial AMD SEV-SNP hardware and observed that the cost of world switches is about $2\times$--$3\times$ that of Intel SGX.
-Moreover, \sysname introduces negligible overhead in most real-world applications, with less than 5\% overhead for memory and computation-intensive tasks and around 23.0\% overhead for I/O-intensive tasks, while the worst-case overhead is 35.9\% compared with running in native CVM.
+We conducted a series of benchmarking tests on commercial AMD SEV-SNP hardware and observed that the cost of world switches is about $1.9\times$ -- $2.1\times$ higher than Intel SGX, which is nearly \textit{two orders of magnitude faster than vSGX}.
+Moreover, \sysname introduces negligible overhead in most real-world applications, with less than 2\% overhead for memory and computation-intensive tasks and less than 15.68\% overhead for I/O-intensive tasks.
+Generally, \sysname exhibits moderate costs that are comparable to other enclave systems, such as Intel SGX.
+Consequently, we view it as a promising solution for addressing the critical challenge of performing secure computations within CVMs.